ammar-tanwar/bloglearnbay/posts/data-structures-or-algorithms-what-to-learn-first.md

 In computer science, programming languages are vital.
 Upskilling with basic coding is essential for techies.
 But with the rising tech creations, a knowledge of DSA has become a prime need for many firms.
 DSA makes a way toward upscaling the level of coding and has proven expertise in the same.
 Thus, the demand for an industry-curated <b>DSA program</b> has increased.<br/>

 In the context of software design & development, the IT team works together to solve the issue in lesser time and gain effective results.
 In the real business world, coders lead the project from the back-end and front-end interface.
-Thus, having a sound knowledge of DSA concepts and types can demean their efficiency.<br/>
+Thus, lacking knowledge of DSA concepts and types can demean their efficiency.<br/>

 Having a programmer in the team is not sufficient in present times; instead, it has a lot to do with saving time, money, resources, & power.
 When you opt for a <b>DSA course online</b>, the sessions lead you through many projects in diverse domains to know their real uses.<br/>